letmaik/glge-gwt/README.md

 		<inherits name="com.github.neothemachine.glgegwt.GLGEGWT" />

+3. Have a look at [neothemachine/glge-gwt-sample](https://github.com/neothemachine/glge-gwt-sample) to see a small example project.

 ## Notes

 This is a work-in-progress!
 It hasn't been thoroughly tested yet and I won't wrap the whole API, just